dvlden/web3-campaign/README.md

 **REPLACE THIS WITH AN ACTUAL SCREENSHOT** _(on project completion)_

+## WARNING
+This is an on-going project.
+There's no client-side application at this time.

 Each directory has its own corresponding README file, to get you started.
 But if you just want to run the project, you may do so:

 - `cd client && npm i && npm run dev`